operator-framework/operator-marketplace/docs/troubleshooting.md

-## OperatorSource failing to download from datastore
+## OperatorSource failing to connect to the datastore

-If an OperatorSource fails to reconcile for any reason (i.e operators in that particular OperatorSource fail to show up in the UI), it might be helpful first inspect the `STATUS` and the `MESSAGE` of the OperatorSource with `oc get opsrc -n openshift-marketplace`.
-You can also inspect the log messages of the marketplace-operator for detailed information about the OperatorSource.
+If an OperatorSource fails to reconcile for any reason, first inspect the `STATUS` and the `MESSAGE` of the OperatorSource with `oc get opsrc -n openshift-marketplace`.
+You can also inspect the log messages of the marketplace-operator with `oc logs <name-of-marketplace-operator> -n openshift-marketplace` for detailed information about the OperatorSource.

-Note: A common reason for an OperatorSource to not reconcile correctly has been the use of the wrong [end point](https://github.com/operator-framework/operator-marketplace/blob/master/deploy/examples/community.operatorsource.cr.yaml#L8).
-Please make sure that the end point is specified as `https://quay.io/cnr`.
+A common reason for an OperatorSource to not reconcile correctly is the use of the wrong [endpoint](https://github.com/operator-framework/operator-marketplace/blob/master/deploy/examples/community.operatorsource.cr.yaml#L8).
+Please make sure that the endpoint is specified as `https://quay.io/cnr`.

-## OperatorSource `MESSAGE` reads unknown error (status 404)
+If quay.io is unavailable, the `MESSAGE` will usually read `unknown error (status 404)`.
+If the steps listed in this section do not help debug the problem, please reach out to one of the forums listed in [Where to go for help](#where-to-go-for-help).

-Some of the common reasons we have encountered that caused this `MESSAGE` are quay.io being unavailable or the wrong end point being listed in the OperatorSource.
-If the steps listed [here](#operatorSource-failing-to-download-from-datastore) does not help debug the problem, please reach out to one of the forums listed in [Where to go for help](#where-to-go-for-help).
+## Operator(s) in an OperatorSource fail to show up in the UI

-## CatalogSourceConfig stuck in Configuring phase
+If operators in a particular OperatorSource fail to show up in the UI, it could be because those operators had parsing errors and were ignored by the registry pod.
+To inspect the corresponding registry pod logs, first identify the name of the registry pod for the OperatorSource with `oc get pods -n openshift-marketplace` (the name of the pod should be of the format `<operator-source-name>-<random-characters>`).
+Get the logs for the pod with `oc logs <identified-pod-name> -n openshift-marketplace`.

-If you are trying to [install an operator from the cli](https://github.com/operator-framework/operator-marketplace#installing-an-operator-using-marketplace), the packages listed in the CatalogSourceConfig must have valid package names.
-If you have private app-resgistries, please follow the steps listed [here](https://github.com/operator-framework/operator-marketplace/blob/master/docs/how-to-authenticate-private-repositories.md).
+If there are private app-registry repositories in your namespace, not specifying the authenticationToken in the OperatorSource CR will result in them not being listed.
+Please follow the steps [here](https://github.com/operator-framework/operator-marketplace/blob/master/docs/how-to-authenticate-private-repositories.md) for adding the token to the CR.

 ## Conflicting Package Names